benji811124/Interviews_SMC/README.md

 ### Step 10: Run and Test the Application

-1. Upload the code to the Git repo
+1. Upload the code to the Git repo in a branch
-2. Open a Pull request
+2. Open a Pull request to merge with main